ingar195/price-tracker/readme.md

 * [Deal.no](https://deal.no/)
 * [Prisguiden.no](https://prisguiden.no/)
     * [Search page](https://prisguiden.no/kategorier/tv?f[867][]=OLED&f[m][]=Philips&s=price%20asc) and specified [products](https://prisguiden.no/produkt/philips-55oled705-12-498120)
-    * Stock will be N/A on search pages since there is no stock information there
+    * Stock will be N/A on search pages, since there is no stock information there